-Adris stated the two objectives of this initiative: Firstly, it aims to find ways of impacting the pandemic crisis during the current time, such as coming up with better ways to respond to the situation.
-The second is to understand the repercussions of what’s happening now and be prepared in order to better deal with them when they come.
+The objectives of this initiative are twofold, Adris explained.
+First, it aims to find ways of impacting the pandemic crisis during the current time, such as coming up with better ways to respond to the situation.
+The second is to understand the repercussions of what’s happening now and be prepared to better deal with them when they take place.

 Evaluating the Current Global Pandemic Projection and Epidemiological Models for COVID-19 Incidence Creating a suitable framework for forecasting COVID-19

 “To respond to the current situation, we have a number of research initiatives underway, like the work on antiseptics that will help with the speed of disinfection in different places,” Adris said, mentioning some of the approved proposals.
 “We also have a project on face masks with certain characteristics for higher protection.”

 For projects focusing on society post-pandemic, Adris highlighted ones that deal with the future of education, the psychological effects of the quarantine and the changing dynamics of the workplace.

 “One project is for addressing modes of knowledge delivery, and another is on the assessment of knowledge acquisition,” he said.
 “In psychology, we’re trying to understand the phenomenon of isolation and how it’s going to affect people, and another AUC research project is focused on how remote work is going to change the workplace and choices of corporations in the future.”

 Social Protection in Egypt: Mitigating the Socioeconomic Effects of the COVID 19 Pandemic on Vulnerable Employment Revising policy to better protect Egypt’s informal workers